10 REASONS TO DECLUTTER YOUR HOME

-Building on the point before, you’ll be more productive and efficient because you won’t waste so much time trying to find things!
+Building on the point before, you’ll be more productive and efficient because you won’t waste time trying to find things!
 For other tips on how to be super-productive, check out this post on 15 ways to have the most productive day.

 6. Easier to look after

 A decluttered home is SO much easier to look after and maintain.
 If there’s less stuff then it’s quicker to tidy up, clear things away, clean and generally keep on top of.
-Less time looking after your home means more time (and energy) to do other things.
+Less time cleaning and looking after your home means more time (and energy) to do other things.
 You can make it even quicker and easier to look after your home if you put in place some simple routines for your housework and regular chores.
 Check out this post on 10 routines to keep your home clean and tidy.

 7. Ready for visitors

 8. You’ll spend less

-When you get used to living with less clutter and learning to be intentional and careful about what you let into your home, then you’ll probably find that you’ll spend less on stuff that you don’t really need or want.
-You’ll learn to find other ways to make yourself happy instead of a trip to the shops.
+When you get used to living with less clutter and learning to be intentional and mindful about what you let into your home, then you’ll probably find that you’ll spend less on stuff that you don’t really need or want.
+You’ll begin to find other ways to make yourself happy instead of a trip to the shops.
 Your bank balance will thank you for it too!
 Check out this post on how to shop with intention if you love shopping but hate clutter.

 9. Encourages gratitude

 Being grateful for what you have and focusing on what’s important to you and your family is so important but easily forgotten in today’s consumerist world.
 When we’re used to having lots of stuff then we often don’t fully appreciate what we already have.
-The same is true for both us adults and for kids when they have so many toys they don’t know what to play with first.
-Click this link to read more about how your kids can benefit from actually having less toys.
+The same is true for both us adults and for kids when they have so many toys they don’t know what to play with first!
+Try this Gratitude Challenge to explore and journal your thoughts on gratitude.